sjc17/100-days-of-code/log.md

 **Today's Progress**: Rewrote code to be slightly more elegant.

 **Thoughts**: Decimals is still not working.
 Might need to make code even more modular so that it can handle exceptions and edge cases well.
+Today was very busy so unfortunately I didn't get to put more than an hour on this project.

 **Link(s) to work**: https://codepen.io/sjcUofA/pen/EEXmxO